Hi, I'm Savvas.

 ConstitutionalExperts automatically improves LLM prompts via fine-grained principle edits.
 Unlike prior methods that optimize the prompt as a single entity, our method incrementally improves the prompt by surgically editing individual principles.

-In submission at ACL 2024, [pdf]
+ACL 2024, [pdf]

 ConstitutionMaker: Interactively Critiquing Large Language Models by Converting Feedback into Principles